Renal vein thrombosis

-Renal vein thrombosis (RVT) has numerous aetiologies, but most commonly occurs in patients with nephrotic syndrome.
-This syndrome is responsible for a hypercoagulable state.
-It is commoner on the left side, presumably to the left renal vein being considerably longer than the right.
+Renal vein thrombosis can be either from "bland" thrombus or tumour thrombus (extension of tumor into the vein).
+There are numerous aetiologies for bland thrombus, but it most commonly occurs in the hypercoagulable nephrotic syndrome.
+Renal vein thrombus is commoner on the left side, presumably due to the left renal vein being considerably longer than the right.

 - renal enlargement with hypoechoic cortex from edema (early phase)